Mollie Green

-She has previously played for Everton, Liverpool, and Manchester United in the FA WSL, Sheffield United in the FA Women's Championship, and has represented England at the under-19 level.
+She has previously played for Everton, Liverpool, Manchester United and Birmingham City in the FA WSL, Sheffield United in the FA Women's Championship, and has represented England at the under-19 level.

 Club career

 Liverpool

 Green joined Liverpool in 2014, progressing through the club's Centre of Excellence.
 On 11 October 2015, she made her competitive debut as a 72nd-minute substitute for Rosie White in the semi-final of the FA WSL Cup, a 2–0 defeat against Notts County.
 A year later, she made her FA WSL debut in a 3–1 win against Doncaster Rovers Belles.
 During her 3-year stint at Liverpool, she made three appearances for the senior team.

 Everton

 On 28 March 2017, having seen limited minutes for the Reds, Green made the move to their Merseyside rivals Everton in search of more playing time.

 The following month, she made her Everton debut in a 2–1 defeat against Millwall Lionesses in the FA WSL 2 Spring Series.
 Green scored her first Everton goal in a 4–0 win against London Bees to help clinch the 2017 Spring Series title.

 After the 2017–18 season, Green and Everton mutually agreed to terminate her contract.